What are varicose veins?

 Support stockings can often help the symptoms caused by varicose veins and reduce the risk of complications.

-There are other treatments such as injections (foam sclerotherapy) and using radio-frequency or laser energy (endovenous ablation).
+There are other treatments such as injections (foam sclerotherapy).

 What does the operation involve?

-Your surgeon may disconnect the superficial veins from the deep veins through a cut on your groin or the back of your knee.
-They will probably make many small cuts, called avulsions or phlebectomies, along the length of the varicose veins where the veins have been marked.
+Your surgeon will make several small cuts, called avulsions or phlebectomies, along the length of the varicose veins where the veins have been marked.